braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/countdowns.md

 ---
 nav_title: Countdowns
 page_order: 5

+page_type: reference
-description: "Liquid use cases based on countdowns, or to calculate the difference in time."
+description: "This reference article lists Liquid use cases based on countdowns, or to calculate the difference in time."
 ---

 # Countdowns